Could a fake vaccine card land you in jail?

 Even just using one for your benefit can tack more onto a sentence.

-He says if you don’t want to get the vaccine, you just have to deal with the consequences.
+He said if you don’t want to get the vaccine, you just have to deal with the consequences.

-The FBI says buying one of these counterfeit cards could come with other unexpected problems.
+The FBI explained buying one of these counterfeit cards could come with other unexpected problems because the seller then has your financial information.

-“If you fall for one of these and buy a card thinking, I’m not going to get this shot and I’m going to get this card, they now have your financial information.”FBI

 Senate Majority leader Chuck Schumer said he wants the federal government to get involved to stop this problem in its tracks.

-“So today, I am urging a federal crackdown on these counterfeit COVID cards.”Chuck Schumer – (D) Senate Majority Leader
+am urging a federal crackdown on these counterfeit COVID cards.Chuck Schumer, Senate Majority Leader (D)

 So before you buy or make a fake COVID vaccine card, think of the consequences it carries.